-Policy and Procedures with Respect to Related Person Transactions
+Policy and Procedures with Respect to Related Party Transactions

-Our Board of Directors has adopted a written policy and procedure with respect to related person transactions, which the Audit Committee oversees.
-Under the policy, a "related party transaction" is a transaction, arrangement or relationship in which the Company was, is or will be a participant; the amount involved exceeds \$120,000; and in which any "related person" had, has or will have a direct or indirect material interest.
+Our Board of Directors has adopted a written policy and procedure with respect to related party transactions, which the Audit Committee oversees.
+Under the policy, a "related party transaction" is generally defined as a transaction, arrangement or relationship in which the Company was, is or will be a participant; the amount involved exceeds \$120,000; and in which any "related person" had, has or will have a direct or indirect material interest.
 The policy generally defines a "related person" as a Director, executive officer or beneficial owner of more than five percent of any class of our voting securities and any immediate family member of any of the foregoing persons.

-The Audit Committee reviews and, if appropriate, approves any potential related person transaction.
-On an annual basis, the Audit Committee reviews any previously approved related person transaction that is ongoing.
+The Audit Committee reviews and, if appropriate, approves related party transactions, including certain transactions which are deemed to be pre-approved under the policy.
+On an annual basis, the Audit Committee reviews any previously approved related party transaction that is ongoing.